 Program Description Eligibility Maximum Monthly Benefits Provisions For Children In Care Educational Assistance Educational Assistance Registered Education Savings Plan (RESP) A Registered Education Savings Plan is a special account to help save for a child's education after high school.
 RESPs are registered by the Government of Canada so that savings for education can grow tax-free until the person named in the RESP enrolls in studies after high school.
 Three types of RESPs are available: family, individual, or group plan.
 Funds can be put in savings accounts, GICs, mutual funds, or stocks.
 Contributions to an RESP are not tax deductible in the way that contributions to an RRSP are.
 Interest and dividends earned on investments in an RESP are taxed in the hands of the student when funds are withdrawn.
+The 2012 federal budget proposes to allow investment income earned in an RESP to be rolled over to an RDSP.
 Each child must have a Social Insurance Number so that an account can be opened in their name.
-Up to \$50,000 may be depos- ited for each child named in an RESP.
+Up to \$50,000 may be deposited for each child named in an RESP.
 There is no annual maximum contribution.
-Children's Aid Societies are required to set up an RESP for all children in care who: • are under age 6 • have been in care for six months or more • are Crown wards or Society wards.
+Children's Aid Societies are required to set up an RESP for all children in care who: • are under age 6 • have been in care for 12 months or more • are Crown wards, Society wards, or subject to formal customary care agreements.
 Societies must also deposit an amount equivalent to the monthly Universal Child Care Benefit into the RESP.
 Societies do not have to set up RESPs for older children.
 However, some Crown Wards do have RESPS that were set up in their name, for example, by foundations or through fundraisers.
 Withdrawals from Registered Education Savings Plans established by Children's Aid Societies on behalf of Crown wards are not considered as income when applying for Ontario student loans (OSAP).
-Canada Education Savings Grant (CESG) This federal program helps families save by adding to the amount of money accumu- lated in a child's Registered Education Savings Plan.
+Canada Education Savings Grant (CESG) This federal program helps families save by adding to the amount of money accumulated in a child's Registered Education Savings Plan.
 The government deposits the grant directly into the RESP.
+There is a Basic CESG and an Additional CESG.
+If annual contributions do not attract the basic CESG, the unused grant room may be carried forward.
 All children are eligible if they: are 17 or younger are Canadian residents have an RESP account.
 Canada Education Savings Grants will stop at the end of the year a child turns 15 unless: the plan is holding at least \$2,000, or family or friends have contributed at least \$100 a year in any 4 previous years in which case the grants will continue for another two years.
-The grant is 20% of the first \$2,500 (or less) of annual con- tributions made to an RESP.
-On the first \$500 (or less) of annual contributions: • families with income below \$39,065 receive an additional 20% grant • families with income between \$39,065 and \$78,130 receive an additional 10% grant.
+Basic CESG The grant is 20% of the first \$2,500 (or less) of annual contributions made to an RESP.
+Additional CESG On the first \$500 (or less) of annual contributions: • families with 2011 income below \$41,544 receive an additional 20% grant (maximum \$100) • families with income between \$39,065 and \$78,130 receive an additional 10% grant (maximum \$50).
 The maximum lifetime federal grant is \$7,200.
 Children in care are eligible provided an RESP is open in their name.
-A child in care is eligible for an additional grant of 20% applied on the first \$500 (or less) of annual contributions made in 2005 or later.
+A child in care is eligible for the additional CESG of 20% applied on the first \$500 (or less) of annual contributions made in 2005 or later.
 Therefore, the maximum annual CESG for a child in care is \$600.
-For children in care receiving the UCCB only , the maximum is \$340.
-Canada Learning Bond (CLB) This program was created to help save for a child's post-secondary education.
-The Canada Learning Bond program contributes to RESPs opened by families that receive the National Child Benefit Supplement under the Canada Child Tax Benefit program.
-Bonds are paid annually up to the age of 15.
-The children must be born after December 31, 2003.
-The family must be receiving the NCBS.
-The child must have an RESP account.
-The Government of Canada automatically deposits the Canada Learning Bond into the child's RESP, regardless of whether any RESP contribu- tion is made.
-The Government of Canada will make an initial payment of \$500 into a child's RESP.
-Extra payments of \$100 a year will be made automatically for children up to age 15, as long the caregiver continues to receive the NCBS.
-The maximum Canada Learn- ing Bond available for each child is \$2,000.
-An additional \$25 is paid into the RESP with the first \$500 bond to help cover the cost of opening an RESP.
-Payments are automatic for children in care who are six and under (that is, children receiving the Universal Child Care Benefit).
-A child who came into care as an infant would receive the maximum \$2,000 contribution.
+For children in care receiving the UCCB only, the maximum is \$340.